MU-HPDI/SC23-Scaling-Deep-Learning/DeforestationDetection/README.md

 ## Training with ChangeFormer

-In order to successfully run the training, you need to modify the `data_config.py` file by updating the `DataConfig` class.
-This includes specifying the path to your dataset folder.
+To successfully run the training, the `DataConfig` class in the `data_config.py` file must be updated with the appropriate dataset folder path.

-The provided Jupyter Notebook file enables you to automatically generate the YAML configuration files required for executing the training process.
-Additionally, an example YAML file is included in the same directory for your reference.
+The provided Jupyter Notebook file facilitates the automatic generation of YAML configuration files necessary for executing the training process.
+Furthermore, an example YAML file is included in the same directory for reference.